OSC/ondemand/README.md

 notes: Notes about the template, such as content and function.
 ```

-### Template Defaults

-In the event that a folder exists in the template source location but no `manifest.yml` is present, or if the variables missing, the Job Constructor will assign the following default values:
+In the event that a folder exists in the template source location but no `manifest.yml` is present, or if metadata is missing, "My Jobs" will assign the following default values:

 * `name` The name of the template folder.
-* `host` The first server listed in `config/servers.yml` (Currently Oakley)
+* `host` The cluster id of the first cluster with a valid resource_mgr listed in the OOD cluster config
 * `script` The first `.sh` file appearing in the template folder.
 * `notes` The path to the location where a template manifest should be located.